bloomberg/memray/docs/run.rst

 .. image:: _static/images/mandelbrot_operation_non_native.png

-Here, we can see some that the allocation happens when doing some math on NumPy arrays but unfortunately this doesn't inform us a of what exact operation is allocating memory or how temporaries are being used.
+Here, we can see that the allocation happens when doing some math on NumPy arrays but unfortunately this doesn't inform us of what exact operation is allocating memory or how temporaries are being used.
 We also don't know if the memory was allocated by NumPy or by the interpreter itself.
 By using the native tracking mode with Memray we can get a much richer report:

 .. image:: _static/images/mandelbrot_operation_native.png

 In this native report, we can see all the internal C calls that are underneath.
 We can see that the memory allocation happens when the NumPy arrays are being added, due to ``PyNumber_Add`` appearing in the stack trace.
-Based on ``PyNumber_Multiply`` not appearing in the stack trace, we can conclude that the temporary array created by NumPy is immediately freed (or that it didn't need to allocate memory in the first place, perhaps because it could reuse some already allocated memory).
+Based on ``PyNumber_Multiply`` not appear in the stack trace, we can conclude that the temporary array created by NumPy is immediately freed (or that it didn't need to allocate memory in the first place, perhaps because it could reuse some already allocated memory).